-At 106.25kWp, the Warriner School’s solar PV scheme is one of the Low Carbon Hub’s largest installations.
-The scheme was up and running for the start of the Autumn 2014 term and will generate 42,437kWh per year, saving 20 tonnes of CO2 annually.
+At 106.25kWp with 424 solar panels, The Warriner School’s solar PV scheme is one of our largest Low Carbon Hub installations.
+The scheme was up and running for the start of the Autumn 2014 term and generates 42,437kWh clean electricity per year, powering the school and saving 20 tonnes of CO₂ annually.

-The school, situated the rural village of Bloxham, is already busy engaging pupils with environmental issues.
-Warriners host the biggest school farm in the country, run with strong conservation and sustainability principles, and they also have a Green Travel plan which encouraged pupils to cycle, walk and use public transport.
-It’s fantastic to add to this work by enabling the school to generate green electricity, reduce the community’s carbon footprint and inspire pupils to learn even more about energy and climate change.
+The school, situated the rural village of Bloxham, was already busy engaging pupils with environmental issues.
+They host the biggest school farm in the country, run with strong conservation and sustainability principles, and they also have a Green Travel plan which encouraged pupils to cycle, walk and use public transport.